AbhishekatGithub/Abhishek1996/MyProjects/LinearRegression_model using PyTorch/README.md

+           Objective

+   Predict the yield of two crops based on the given parameters using Pytorch, multiple regression with stochastic gradient descent

            Data

 Weather data of temperature, humidity and rainfall of Kanto region in USA( all values standardized in same scale of SI units)